 10 Phrases That Make No Sense in English

-People do not always think over what they are going to say, and it may result in ridiculous phrases that make no sense in the English language.
+People do not always think over what they are going to say, and it may result in ridiculous phrases/ sentences that make no sense that make no sense in the English language.
 Smart Essay Rewriter has prepared for you a list of 10 such phrases that you had better avoid in your speech and writing not to appear illiterate.
 In some cases, grammar checking software will turn out useful in eliminating these structures from your writing, but it is always better to know grammar rules by yourself.
-So, try not to mix up with the next 10 phrases, and NEVER use the second variant given.
+So, try not to mix up with the next 10 english sayings that make no sense, and NEVER use the second variant given.

 By accident / On accident